 4. Use light bedding

 Be practical when selecting your sheets.
 Light cotton sheets are ideal for a cool night's sleep.
-Don't be tempted by thick luxury-looking sheets which can simply feel too hot.
+Don't be tempted by thick luxurious looking sheets which may make you feel too warm.

 5. Uncover your feet